CodHeK/AnythingBot/README.md

 ## Things it can do !

 ### Now, know weather of any city in the world , just say, "Weather in Mumbai" or any city of your choice ! :D
 ### Also, it can calculate !
 Give it any calculation ! example of how you can "tell me what is 5 into 6" .
+For calculations having numbers above 100, while saying it , for example, 102 + 4, say it as "one zero two plus four".